Vacations which include hiking or trekking are ideal for adventurous travelers or travelers who love the outdoors.

-With so many questions unanswered and no arrangements for the journey ahead, we resigned to our daughter's will and started our trek to Kheerganga which later turned into the most celebrated adventure of the year 2017.
+We resigned to our daughter’s will with so many questions unanswered and no arrangements for the journey ahead.
+We started our trek to Kheerganga, which later turned into the most celebrated adventure of the year 2017.

 Anjali from Travel Melodies